dartoos-dev/json_cache/README.md

 'preferences': {'theme': {'dark': true}, 'notifications':{'enabled': true}}
 ```

-Above, the _profile_ key is associated with the profile-related data group,
+Above, the _profile_ key is associated with profile-related data, while
-while the _preferences_ key is associated with the preferences-related data.
+the _preferences_ key is associated with the user's preferences.

 A typical code for saving the previous _profile_ and _preferences_ data is: